How much bulk can you tolerate?

 Is the weight of your bag important to you?
 If it is, it’s best to go with the smaller iPad pro.
 The slight difference in weight is negligible on paper.
 However, when you get a case for your iPad and add a few items to your bag, every gram counts.
 No matter what iPad you pick though if it replaces your textbooks and notebooks, even the 12.9-inch iPad Pro is much lighter.

 Is your iPad pro going to be your only productivity tool?
 Do you use a laptop, another iPad or books?
 For those using the iPad Pro for both textbook reading and note-taking, the 12.9-inch is a better choice.
 It has enough screen real estate to maximise the benefits of split-view.
 The bigger your screen, the bigger your split windows.
 It is much more comfortable to split view on a 12.9-inch screen than the 9.7-inch.

 The 12.9-inch iPad Pro is also better for those that work from one workstation, typically working from a desk 90% of the time.
 The bigger iPad Pro is too heavy to carry around all day.
 You should consider the smaller iPad Pro if your work has a lot of movement.
-The smaller iPad Pros are better for reading while commuting or sitting on park bench.
+The smaller iPad Pros are better for reading while commuting or sitting on a park bench.
 They are more portable.
 No matter how much you love your iPad Pro, you will feel ridiculous studying or reading from a 12.9-inch screen on the subway!

 I strictly use my iPad Pro indoors; at home, in class or in the library.
 It looks ridiculous during hospital rounds.
 It’s making me feel I need an iPad Pro mini.
 Seriously!
-It is tiring to carry around the hospital wards.
+It is tiring to carry it around the hospital wards.

 If you have a laptop or are still using physical textbooks (because your university isn’t paperless yet), the 10.5 or 9.7-inch iPad Pros will work well for you.
 Their screens are big enough for note-taking without split view.